bitfocus/companion-module-youtube-live/companion/HELP.md

   the description.
 - **Add chapter timecode to description** - This action inserts a chapter timecode at the end of the description.
+- **Create new broadcast** - This action creates a new YouTube broadcast with the specified settings.
+Supports using an existing broadcast as a template to copy settings from (title, description, monitor stream, and stream binding).
+  Options include scheduled start time (now, minutes from now, or custom ISO 8601), privacy status, auto-start/auto-stop, thumbnail upload, and stream binding.
+- **Set broadcast thumbnail** - This action uploads and sets a custom thumbnail image for a broadcast.
+Accepts a local file path or URL to a JPEG/PNG image (max 2MB).
+- **Bind stream to broadcast** - This action binds a video stream to a broadcast, which is required before going live.
+Select a stream from the dropdown or enter a stream ID manually.

 [ytapi]: https://developers.google.com/youtube/v3/live/docs/liveBroadcasts/transition